eyashiro/eyashiro.github.io/pages/services.md

 <div style="text-align:center;"><img src="../images/services-research.jpg" style="border:1px solid black"></div>
 ## Research and Development

-I have collaborated on numerous R&D projects, operated an Illumina sequencing facility, and maintained at institute's bioinformatics server platform.
-Therefore, I have hands-on experience with the entire workflow that many Big Data-related life science research projects go through.
-I provide my expertise in data analysis, NGS, and bioinformatics while having a thorough understanding of the impact that data collection methodology can have on both the data and the types of analytical approaches we use to pull out insightful information.
-Check out my research portfolio for my experiences in data analysis and visualization <a href="../portfolio/research/index.html">here</a>.
+I have collaborated on many R&D projects, operated an Illumina sequencing facility, and maintained an institute's bioinformatics server platform.
+All this hands-on experience has given me a solid understanding of the full workflow that many Big Data-driven life science research projects follow.
+I specialize in data analysis, NGS, and bioinformatics, with a strong grasp of how data collection methods shape both the data itself and the way we analyze to uncover insightful information.

-**I can...**
+Check out my research portfolio to learn about my experiences in data analysis and visualization <a href="../portfolio/research/index.html">here</a>.
+I'm also eager to learn new things!

+#### I can...
 <br />
 <div class="row" id="container">
   <div class="medium-4 column">
     <p style="text-align: center">
     <font size="+1.5"><b>Collaborate on research projects</b></font><br /><br />
-    I will bring my research experience and expertise to the table so that we can expand the scope of your research area.</p>
+    Bring in research experience and expertise to the table so you can expand the scope of your research area.</p>
   </div>
   <div class="medium-4 column">
     <p style="text-align: center">
     <font size="+1.5"><b>Complete unfinished projects or help you start new projects</b></font><br />
-    When you have enough projects on your plate and have insufficient staff, I am your extra set of brains and hands to complete projects.
-If you lack in an expertise that I have, let me support you in getting new projects started.</p>
+    When you're overwhelmed with projects and lack staff, get an extra set of brains and hands to complete projects.
+If you need particular expertise, get the support you need to get new projects off the ground.</p>
   </div>
   <div class="medium-4 column">
     <p style="text-align: center">
     <font size="+1.5"><b>Troubleshoot NGS data problems</b></font><br /><br />
-    In some cases, your sequencing data does not look right or you are losing more data than you expect from your workflow.
-I have helped retrieved samples from sequencing projects that lost the barcode-sample matching lists and optimized QC workflows to retrieve more analyzable data.</p>
+    Your sequencing data doesn't look right, or you're losing more data than expected from your workflow.
+I have helped clients retrieve lost barcode-sample matching lists and optimized QC workflows to retrieve more analyzable data.</p>
   </div>
 </div>

 <br />
-**Methodologically, here are ways in which I can support your projects:**
+#### Methodologically, I can support your projects as follows:
 <br />
 <div class="row" id="container">
   <div class="medium-3 column">
     <p style="text-align: center;">
     <font size="+1"><b>Data Analysis</b></font><br /><br />
-    I analyze your data using various statistical analysis methods in R and other bioinformatics tools.</p>
+    Get your data analyzed using various statistical analysis methods using R and other bioinformatics tools.</p>
   </div>
   <div class="medium-3 column">
     <p style="text-align: center;">
     <font size="+1"><b>Data Visualization</b></font><br /><br />
-    I generate compelling graphs, diagrams, and tables that extract valuable insights from raw, noisy data.</p>
+    Have compelling graphs, diagrams, and tables generated that extract valuable insights from raw, noisy data.</p>
   </div>
   <div class="medium-3 column">
     <p style="text-align: center;">
     <font size="+1"><b>Data Processing Pipelines</b></font><br /><br />
-    I can help you automate data processing and analysis by writing scripts that are compatible in GNU Bash and R.</p>
+    Get the help you need to automate data processing and analysis through scripts that are compatible with R and GNU Bash.</p>
   </div>
   <div class="medium-3 column">
     <p style="text-align: center;">
     <font size="+1"><b>Reports and Manuscripts</b></font><br /><br />
-    I will help you write the reports and manuscripts on the generated results.
-I can also finish the reports and manuscripts of data that you hadn't had time to finish.</p>
+    Have your reports and manuscripts written so you can focus on moving other projects forward.</p>
   </div>
 </div>

+#### I can also polish what you've already written.
+Check out my <a href="index.html#Editing">editing and proofreading service</a>.
 <br /><br />
 <a href="../contact/index.html">Contact me!</a>